Stimulant Addiction: Symptoms, Risks, and Treatment Resources

 What is a Stimulant?

-Stimulants refer to a variety of pharmaceutical and illegal drugs that work on the central nervous system and are designed to speed up the messages sent between the brain and the body.
+Stimulants are a class of drugs that increase activity in the central nervous system (CNS), enhancing alertness, attention, and energy.
+They include both prescription medications, which are used to treat conditions like ADHD and narcolepsy, and illicit substances with no medical use.
 They also tend to be highly addictive, with Adderall, meth, and crack cocaine being among the most commonly abused stimulants.

 Stimulant Quick Reference